-The hidden interdependent structure between different industries or economic sectors within a national economic systems was identified and eventually modeled by the economist W. Leontief, as early as the 1930s \cite{Carvalho2019}.
-In Leontief's input-output economic model, each industry is assumed to produce a single type of product by consuming the products from other industries.
-The static relationship between the outputs of different industries and the demand is described by a balance equation, in which an input-output matrix (or input-output table) links the output to the demand.
-The solution of the balance equation is called the equilibrium price vector, which can be used as a tool for planning or proposing new policies to improve the current economic network \cite{Leontief1986input}.
+The hidden interdependent structure between different industries or economic sectors inside a national economic systems has been identified and eventually modeled by the economist W. Leontief, as early as from the 1930s \cite{Carvalho2019}.
+In the Leontief's input-output economic model, each industry is assumed to produce a single type of product by consuming the products from other industries.
+The relation between the outputs of different industrial sector and the demand is described by a linear balance equation, in which an input-output matrix (or input-output table) links the output with the demand.
+The solution of the balance equation is called the equilibrium price vector, which can be used as a tool for planning or proposing new policies to amend the current economic network \cite{Leontief1986input}.

-Globalization has enabled the exchange of goods between different countries, forming a multidimensional production network.
-Each national economic system may consume both domestic and the foreign goods and, conversely, serve as a supplier of products domestically or internationally.
-To model such a multi-dimensional network, we must capture both the domestic and the international dependencies between a set of national economic systems.
-The aggregation of inter-regional input-output tables was proposed by W. Isard in his studies of regional economics \cite{Isard1966methods}[Chapter 8], by connecting isolated economic regions with imports and exports.
-Attempts to generalize Leontief's input-output model to capture the fluctuations in prices due to production, inflation/deflation, or investments were considered in the literature, c.f. \cite{Jorgenson1961} for a survey.
-The authors in \cite{Dobos2005} considered the dynamic Leontief's model with non-renewable primary resources.
-These models are known as the dynamic input-output models, for which the equilibrium price structure has been studied using control theory \cite{Luenberger1977singular,Masaev2021}.